 American developmental biologist, with a special devotion to cellular slime molds.
 Writes very good quasi-popular books.
 Edited the abridged edition of D'Arcy Wentworth Thompson's On Growth and Form, which is the one you usually see in stores.

 - The Evolution of Complexity by Means of Natural Selection [Review]

 - The Evolution of Culture in Animals [post-Dawkins, and even uses the word "meme," but more interested in why anything should evolve the ability to have culture at all, and how it happened, than in the content or dynamics of culture as such.]

 - Life Cycles [Part autobiography, part summary of his idea on development, especially the notion that what evolves is the entire life-cycle of the organism]

-- Morphogenesis: an Essay on Development [1952; a fascinating view of what biology looked like before the molecular revolution swept all before it]
+- Morphogenesis: an Essay on Development [1952; now a fascinating view back at what biology looked like before the molecular revolution swept all before it]

 - On Development: The Biology of Form [An attempt to synthesize how organisms develop the way they do with evolutionary considerations about why they do so.
 Much of this is revisited, with less technical detail, in Life Cycles.]

 - The Social Amoebae: The Biology of Cellular Slime Molds [Supersedes his much older